shsachdev/ls170/notes.md

 In all cases the basic concept is effectively the same, the PDU consists of a header, a data payload, and in some cases a trailer or footer.

+## Header and Trailer

+The exact structure of the header and, if included, trailer varies from protocol to protocol, but the purpose of them is the same in each case: to provide protocol-specific meta-data about the PDU.

+For example, an Internet Protocol (IP) packet header would include fields for the Source IP Address and the Destination IP Address, which would be used to correctly route the packet.

+## Data Payload

+The data payload portion of a PDU is simply the data that we want to transport over the network using a specific protocol at a particular network layer.

+The data payload is the key to the way encapsulation is implemented.
+The entire PDU from a protocol at one layer is set as the data payload for a protocol as the layer below.

+For example, a HTTP request at the Application layer could be set as the payload for a TCP segment at the transport layer.